 According to the Food and Agriculture Organization's (FAO) Statistics Division, India is currently the world's fourth-largest producer of broilers and the third-largest producer of eggs.
-With an annual growth rate of more than 14%, India is emerging as the second-largest poultry market in the world,
+With an annual growth rate of more than 14%, India is emerging as the second-largest poultry market in the world, producing 61 million tons of eggs, or 3.6 percent of the world's total.
+The increase rate of egg production is 5-8% every year.[6,7,8] Apart from this, the Ministry of Agriculture estimates that India produces 2.39 million tons of broiler meat annually, placing it sixth in the world for broiler production.
+The estimated value of the poultry sector as a whole is 350 billion rupees.
+Every year, solely the food processing industry shapes almost 250,000 tons of leftover egg shells.

-The report anticipated that India's egg manufacturers and key frames would need to provide between 10,000 and 11,000 tons of egg shell annually.
-[11]Since egg shell waste is mostly useless and eventually causes major environmental issues, the majority of it is dumped in landfills without any kind of processing.
+The report anticipated that India's egg manufacturers and key frames would need to provide between 10,000 and 11,000 tons of egg shell annually.[9]
+Since egg shell waste is mostly useless and eventually causes major environmental issues, the majority of it is dumped in landfills without any kind of processing.

 In order to attain the wastes, a suitable substitute is therefore needed.
-The purpose of this study is to examine the egg shell's mechanical characteristics in order to determine whether concrete can replace it.[12,13] to determine whether using egg shells as a substitute for cement is feasible, to examine the egg shell powder mixed specimens' strength parameters and contrast them with those of traditional specimens.[14]
-The purpose of the project is to cast concrete specimens, test their compressive strength on days three, seven, and twenty-eight using the recommended mixes of egg shell powder, and compare the results to the controlled concrete specimens.
+The purpose of this study is to examine the egg shell's mechanical characteristics in order to determine whether concrete can replace it. to determine whether using egg shells as a substitute for cement is feasible. to examine the egg shell powder mixed specimens' strength parameters and contrast them with those of traditional specimens.
+[10]The purpose of the project is to cast concrete specimens, test their compressive strength on days three, seven, and twenty-eight using the recommended mixes of egg shell powder, and compare the results to the controlled concrete specimens.

 M30 Concrete is intended for multiple combinations in this project.
-The entire construction sector is currently looking for an appropriate and functional waste that might significantly cut cement usage and potentially slash production costs.
-As a result, waste management requires accessible alternatives.[15,16] Using eggshell powder as a restricted cement ingredient is the aim of this study.
+The entire construction sector is currently looking for an appropriate and functional waste that might significantly cut cement usage and potentially slash production costs.[11]
+As a result, waste management requires accessible alternatives.
+Using eggshell powder as a restricted cement ingredient is the aim of this study.
 Eggshell Powder is replaced with Cement by 3%, 5%, and 7% by weight.

 Experimentation reveals the compressive strength of eggshell based concrete.
-[17,18]It has been discovered that adding eggshell powder to concrete boosts its strength.In light of the limited availability of non-renewable energy sources and the high energy demands of construction materials such as cement, the significance of utilising industrial waste cannot be overstated.
+It has been discovered that adding eggshell powder to concrete boosts its strength.[12]In light of the limited availability of non-renewable energy sources and the high energy demands of construction materials such as cement, the significance of utilising industrial waste cannot be overstated.
 In order to produce one tonne of typical portland cement, approximately 1.1 tonnes of earth resources, such as limestone, are required.